josephdickson/hugo/content/posts/this-frelling-blog.md

 title: "This Frelling Blog"
 date: 2019-09-14T15:52:04-07:00
 ---
 I'm amused this domain name was available.
 This morning I searched for a project domain to test out the [Hugo](https://themes.gohugo.io/ "Hugo web framework") static-site generator framework and came across the relatively cheap .space domain at [namecheap](https://www.namecheap.com "namecheap domain registrar").
 Naturally all the generic terms were taken.
 Battlestar Galatica's frak wasn't available, but frell was.
-As a frelling fan of Farscape I couldn't pass it up up.
+As a frelling fan of Farscape I couldn't pass it up.

 ## What the Frell